I Could Live in Hope: Legacy

-Featuring an "unprecedent pace in the then-flowering underground," I Could Live in Hope helped to birth the genre known as slowcore, which encompassed acts from Bedhead to Codeine throughout the 1990s.
+Featuring music played at an "unprecedented pace in the then-flowering underground," I Could Live in Hope helped to birth the genre known as slowcore, which encompassed acts from Bedhead to Codeine throughout the 1990s.

 Pitchfork placed I Could Live in Hope at number 49 on its 1999 list of the best albums of the 1990s.
 The same year, critic Ned Raggett ranked it at number 37 on his list of "The Top 136 or So Albums of the Nineties" for Freaky Trigger.
 In 2004, the album was included in Les Inrockuptibles' "50 Years of Rock'n'Roll" list.
 In 2018, Pitchfork placed it at number 22 on its list of the 30 best dream pop albums.

 Track listing

 Personnel

 Credits adapted from the liner notes of I Could Live in Hope.